Qazeer/InfoSec-Notes/DFIR/Windows/Artefacts/Prefectch.md

-### Prefetch
+# DFIR - Windows - Prefetch artefacts

+###### Overview

+Location `%systemroot%\Prefetch`.

-Location `%systemroot%\Prefetch`. **Not present by default on Windows Server Operating System**
+**Not present by default on Windows Server Operating System**

-Windows Prefetch is a performance enhancement feature that enables prefetching to make system boots or applications startups faster.
-Prefetch files `.PF`, in the directory `%systemroot%\prefetch`, store data and files accessed during boot or application start-up.
+Windows Prefetch is a performance enhancement feature that enables prefetching of applications to make system boots or applications startups faster.
+Prefetch files, located as `.PF` files in the directory `%SystemRoot%\prefetch`, store data and files accessed during boot or application start-up.

+Prefetch files are created whenever a program is executed from a specific path.
+If the same binary is executed from different locations, separate Prefetch files will be created for each different location.
+A Prefetch file can be created even if the executable did not successfully run.

+###### Fields of interest

 Parsing the contents of these files can yield:
   - Date and time of first execution (corresponding to the prefetch file